eliascotto/scotto.me/src/posts/2023-12-12-common-lisp-data-structures.md

  - data-structures
 ---

-Just some notes on the main data structures in Common Lisp.
-Each instruction can be evaluated in the REPL, the output here has been taken from SBCL.
+Quick reference for the main data structures in Common Lisp.
+Each instruction can be evaluated in the REPL, using *SBCL*.

-As a general rule, keep in mind the following sentences:
+Some general rules good to follow are:

 - **Use the appropriate data structure for the situation.**
 - **Favor iteration over recursion.
 Recursion is good for recursive data structures.**

 ## List
 Lists are used when you need to store a *sequence* of elements.
 It supports different data types.
 They are particularly useful when you need to perform operations that involve recursion or iteration.

+**Key points**: ordered, flexible size, efficient for traversal, slow for random access

 ```lisp
 ;; Declaration
 cl-user> (defparameter *list* '(1 2 3 4))